 On April 17, 2016, the state of Pennsylvania took a giant step as Governor Tom Wolf signed Pennsylvania’s medical marijuana program into law.
 The new law, known as Act 16, protects registered patients and their physicians from civil and criminal penalties and creates a more organized and regulated system for patients to use medical marijuana as a treatment.

-How to Obtain a Medical Marijuana ID Card in Pennsylvania?
+Here’s the Definitive Guide on How to Get a Medical Marijuana Card in Pennsylvania

-As a resident of Pennsylvania, the process of obtaining a medical marijuana card is follows:
+As a resident of the state, the process on how to get a medical marijuana card in Pennsylvania is a follows:

 Similar to other medical states, you will have to have a physician-patient relationship.
 A “Bona fide physician–patient relationship,” which means a relationship in which the doctor has ongoing responsibility for the care, assessment, and treatment of a patient’s medical condition.